 Nation mourning after four young people killed in Co Tipperary crash – Varadkar

-It is understood they had been on their way to celebrate in Clonmel after receiving the results of their Leaving Certificate exams.
+It is understood they had been on their way to celebrate in Clonmel after receiving the results of their State exams.

 Ireland’s premier has said the nation is mourning the deaths of four young people who were killed in a crash while on the way to exam results celebrations in Co Tipperary.